Freakwill/pyrimidine/paper/paper.md

     default_size = 10
 ```

-In the codes, `UserIndividual` (resp. `UserPopulation`) is a container of elements in type of `BinaryChromosome` (resp. `UserIndividual`).
+In the codes, `UserIndividual` (respectively `UserPopulation`) is a container of elements in type of `BinaryChromosome` (respectively `UserIndividual`).
 Following is the equivalent expression(see \autoref{container}):

 ```python
 UserIndividual = MonoIndividual[BinaryChromosome]
 UserPopulation = StandardPopulation[UserIndividual] // 10
 ```

-Algebraically, there is no discrepency between `MonoIndividual` and a single `Chromosome`.
+Algebraically, there is no difference between `MonoIndividual` and a single `Chromosome`.
 And the population also can be treated as a container of chromosomes.
 See the following codes.

 ```python
 class UserChromosome(BaseChromosome):